-For many reasons tax attorneys may think it desirable to keep real estate out of a corporation.
+For many reasons tax attorneys and business attorneys may think it desirable to keep real estate out of a corporation.
 The transfer or sale of assets, such as appreciated assets from a C Corporation leads to double taxation issues that are not found when the real estate is owned by individuals or a partnership.
 Even when a C Corporation distributes real property to a shareholder there are double taxation issues.
 The article below, drafted by a Denver tax attorneys outlines a few issues to consider if you operate as a C Corporation.

 Generally real estate appreciates in value creating more built in gain.
 Further, as the real estate is depreciated, the built in gain is increased by the depreciation taken and as time passes, a large gap grows between the fair market value of real estate and the adjusted basis.
 This creates even more gain to be recognized by the corporation when the property is sold, distributed or transferred.